PA Senate Approves Medical Marijuana Bill, It Now Heads to House

 I’ve spoken at length with folks who believed they were doing nothing illegal when they took a medication prescribed to them by a doctor for a legitimate medical reason, only to be pulled over and charged with a drug DUI.

-For instance, if the evidence gathered by the prosecution involves a violation of your fundamental rights, an illegal traffic stop or a warrantless search of your home, these evidences cannot be used against you in the trial and it might be possible to dismiss all the charges against you.
+For instance, if the evidence gathered by the prosecution involves a violation of your fundamental rights, an illegal traffic stop or a warrantless search of your home, this evidence cannot be used against you in the trial, and it might be possible to dismiss all the charges against you.
 It might also be possible to prove that you were not aware of any such possession of marijuana or that the possession was not with an intention to distribute.
 You should contact a reputable Pittsburgh Criminal Lawyer immediately so that there is no delay in the proceedings.

 If all the evidence points at you and there is no possible way to emerge victorious at the trial, your lawyer can negotiate with the prosecutor so that you can receive a conviction for a less severe offense in exchange for not going to trial.
 Finally, if the jury finds you to be guilty, s/he can also plead to the judge on your behalf in hopes of getting a lesser sentence.
 A Pittsburgh Criminal Lawyer who has dealt with these kinds of cases should be contacted for the best results.